 Worldwide Spring Equinox Feasts and Festivals

-We are now entering the zone of the first great Solar Festival of 2017 – The Spring Equinox, celebrated on March 20 this year, when the Sun enters the sign of Aries the Ram.
+We are now entering the zone of the first great Seasonal Festival of 2022 – The Spring Equinox, celebrated on March 20 this year, when the Sun leaves watery Pisces and enters the sign of Aries the Ram.
+The equinoxes are the twice yearly days when day and night are approximately equal in duration, symbolic of the balance between male and female energies in nature.

 One of the four pagan cross-quarter festivals and a major Sabbat for witches, the Spring Equinox is the day to celebrate the reunion of the Earth Mother Kore with her long lost daughter Persephone, who has been languishing in the underworld throughout the long winter nights.
 This is the Greek version of the ancient pagan celebration of the coming ascendancy of the Sun, and the rebirth and renewal of plant life.